Cameron-C-Chapman/tipe-react-starter/README.md

 	* this will start Next dev Universal mode

 ## Things to notice
-Apollo will fetch the content from your `tutorial` folder on your Tipe account.
-Because Next is running in Universal mode, the content is rendered with the App and then cached and transferred to the client side.
+Apollo will fetch the content from your `Starter Repo Docs` folder on your Tipe account.
+Because Next.js is running in Universal mode, the content is rendered with the App and then cached and transferred to the client side.

 Most of the content you see on the app is from Tipe.
-Take a look at the `/apollo/query/` folder.
-Notice the queries and how they relate to your content on the Tipe dashboard in the `tutorial` folder.
+Take a look at the `/components/` folder.
+Notice the queries and how they relate to your content on the Tipe dashboard in the `Starter Repo Docs` folder.
 There's no reason why all the content on this starter app couldn't be stored in Tipe.
 It's non-user generated, and as a developer, you should never hard code content.

 ## Contributing
 * Fork and cut a PR, we'll check it out :sunglasses: